Environment banner_cropped_small.jpg

 Why this matters

 The availability of natural resources is critical for the agribusiness sector.
 We recognise that responsible use of resources is not only good for the environment, but also good for business, as it reduces costs and improves productivity.
+We treat water as a precious and finite shared resource, with high social, environmental and economic value, and we have an important role in its stewardship.

 Our approach